-The Unicode Standard, Version 3.0, contains 49,194 characters from the world's scripts.
-These characters are more than sufficient not only for modern communication, but also for the classical forms of many languages.
-Scripts include the European alphabetic scripts, Middle Eastern right-to-left scripts, and scripts of Asia.
-The unified Han subset contains 27,484 ideographic characters defined by national and industry standards of China, Japan, Korea, Taiwan, Vietnam, and Singapore.
+The Unicode Standard, Version 4.0, contains 96,382 characters from the world's scripts.
+These characters are more than sufficient not only for modern communication in most languages, but also for the classical forms of many languages.
+The standard includes the European alphabetic scripts, Middle Eastern right-to-left scripts, and scripts of Asia, as well as many others.
+The unified Han subset contains 70,207 ideographic characters defined by national and industry standards of China, Japan, Korea, Taiwan, Vietnam, and Singapore.
 In addition, the Unicode Standard includes punctuation marks, mathematical symbols, technical symbols, geometric shapes, and dingbats.